simonneutert/clojure-finance/README.md

          105.0))))

 (deftest return-on-investment-test
-  (testing "return of interest after two year"
+  (testing "return of interest after two years"
     (is (=
          (return-of-interest-at-fixed-rate-for-given-years 100 5 2)
          110.25))))

 (deftest years-to-double-investment-at-fixed-rate-test
-  (testing "time it takes to double investment"
+  (testing "time it takes to double an investment"
     (is (=
          (years-to-double-investment-at-fixed-rate 5)
          15))))